If I just filed for bankruptcy at the beginning of the year, when can I get another credit card to start building back my credit?

 In this era of instant-approval credit card offers, it's easy to overlook the rule that a bank must supply you with a specific reason for declining your application in writing.
 You'll probably receive a letter from them in a plain envelope that most people might mistake for junk mail.
 However, based on what you've told [...]

-I am an 18-year-old with no credit history.
-I have read Curtis Arnold's book and am successfully paying my community college tuition on my own.
-Which card is best suited for me when I only plan on using my future card for gas purchases?
+I am 18 with no credit history.
+I am paying my college tuition on my own.
+Which card is best for me if I plan on using my card for gas purchases?

 Congratulations on bootstrapping your education so far.
 Building solid financial habits at this stage of your life -- especially when you're facing pressure to go deep into debt -- can help you achieve far more in the long run.
 Focus your energy on finding tools that will help you manage your cash more conveniently, while [...]